 The Iron Mule Team

-Jay has directed and produced over 30 short films and directed over 20 theater productions, as well as seven 1-hour dramas for for the award-winning internationally-syndicated Quicksilver Radio Theater Company.
+Jay is a filmmaker and theater director.
 Jay’s first feature film The Changeling opened in NYC in May, 2007.
 His second feature, Spirit Cabinet, was completed in October 2012, and his third feature The Adventures of Paul and Marian, was completed in 2015.
-His most recent feature, Say My Name, is currently in post production.
-Jay also produced Victor Varnado’s films Roboto Supremo and The Awkward Comedy Show, which premiered on Comedy Central in 2011.
-Jay is a founding member of the WorldWideLab, a collective of international theater directors dedicated to creating director-collaborative work. www.jaystern.com
+His most recent feature, Say My Name, was released theatrically in the summer of 2019.
+Jay also produced Victor Varnado’s films Roboto Supremo and The Awkward Comedy Show, which premiered on Comedy Central in 2011. www.jaystern.com

 is/has been an actor, singer, writer, teacher, editor, puppeteer and filmmaker.
 As a writer, his work has been selected as a Quarterfinalist in the Nichol Fellowship and The Austin Film Festival.
 As a performer he’s appeared on Broadway with Angela Lansbury and in dozens of television/radio commercials and recordings.
 His first short film, MobSpeak Institute, screened at film festivals nationwide.
 He has made films for the 9/11 Tribute Museum, the National WWII Museum, the Space Shuttle Endeavour, and the California Science Center, among others.
 He is one of the creators of the website RatsIsland.com.
 He was once a Toys R Us Kid and even sang back-up for Yoko Ono (no, that’s not a joke).